-We particularly encourage submissions of short-form (under 6,000 words excluding references and tables) “mini-review” articles.
-We will waive page charges for even shorter articles (under 2 typeset pages) on such subjects as current events in fisheries science, interviews with fisheries scientists, history pieces, informative how-to articles, etc. We also encourage articles that will expose our members to new or different fields and that recognize the varied interests of our readers.
+We particularly encourage the submission of short-form (under 5 typeset pages) “mini-review” articles.
+We will waive page charges for even shorter articles (under 2 typeset pages) on such articles as current events in fisheries science, interviews with fisheries scientists, history pieces, informative how-to articles, etc. We also encourage articles that will expose our members to new or different fields, and that recognize the varied interests of our readers.
 Research articles may be considered if the work has broad implications or applications and the subject matter can be readily understood by professionals of a variety of backgrounds.

 Features, Perspectives, and Review Articles

 Policy and issue papers are welcome, particularly those focusing on current topics in fisheries policy.
-As noted above, we are particularly interested in mini-reviews, which should concisely but comprehensively summarize a topic in under 6,000 words (excluding references and tables).
+As noted above, we are particularly interested in mini-reviews, which should concisely but comprehensively summarize a topic under 4,400 words or less.
 Papers are judged on scientific and professional merit, relevance, and interest to fisheries professionals.
-Features and perspectives should not exceed 4,500 words (excluding references and tables) and should not cite more than 40 references.
-Length limit exemptions are only granted in unusual circumstances for articles of Society-wide significance.
+Features and perspectives generally should not exceed 4,500 words (excluding references and tables) and should not cite more than 40 references.
+Please consult the managing editor PRIOR to submission for a length or reference limit exemption for review articles or articles of Society-wide significance.

 Essays are thought-provoking or opinion articles based upon sound science.
 Essays may cover a wide range of topics, including professional, conservation, research, AFS, political, management, and other issues.
 Essays may be submitted in conjunction with a full feature article on the same topic.
 Essays can be up to 2,000 words, may include photographs or illustrations, and should not cite more than eight references.
 However, essays should provide scientific documentation, unlike unreviewed opinion pieces (below).
 Essays are peer-reviewed based on the following criteria: contribution to the ongoing debate, logical opinion based on good science, persuasiveness, and clarity of writing.
 Reviewer agreement with the opinion of the views expressed is not a criterion.
 Essays do not have page charges or abstracts.
-Essays should be formatted and submitted online as described above.
+Essays should be formatted and submitted online as described below.

 Fisheries will consider publication of case studies and other articles specifically intended as teaching tools.
 These articles, including case studies or short topical summaries, should be formatted to be used for teaching aids for courses taught at the undergraduate level.
-Fisheries education articles should be readily understood by undergraduate students with basic training in biological/ecological sciences and include background information, discussion questions, teaching notes, and references.
+Fisheries Education articles should be readily understood by undergraduate students with basic training in biological/ecological sciences, and include background information, discussion questions, teaching notes, and references.
 Peer review of teaching case studies and educational topics will be handled by a special committee of the AFS Education Section.

 Materials to Submit

-- Assemble manuscripts in this order: title page, abstract page, text, references, tables, and figure captions.
+- Assemble manuscripts in this order: title page, abstract page, text, references, tables, figure captions.
 Tables may be included at the end of the article file or may be submitted as separate files.
 Figures should not be embedded in the article file and should be submitted separately.